Penstemon | A Prairie Flower Rooted in the Landscape of North America’s Pioneer Era

-In this article, I will explore Penstemon’s basic information, cultural significance, historical background, and tips for successful cultivation.
+In this article, I will provide detailed information about Penstemon, including its basic characteristics, cultural significance, history, and practical tips for cultivation.

 Basic Information